Gameday inactives, injuries and weather: Week 15

 Tampa Bay

+Inactives: WR Justin Watson, TE Antony Auclair, PK Greg Joseph, DT Khalil Davis and QB Ryan W. Griffin

-Lineup notes: RB Ronald Jones (finger) went on the COVID list and isn’t expected to play.
-He also had a pin inserted into his finger earlier this week, which further complicates his status.
-If Jones cannot play, RBs Leonard Fournette and LeSean McCoy will shoulder the workload.
-Starting LT Donovan Smith also was put on the list.
+Lineup notes: RB Ronald Jones (finger) went on the COVID list and is not going to be available.
+Since Jones cannot play, RBs Leonard Fournette and LeSean McCoy will shoulder the workload.
+Starting LT Donovan Smith also was put on the list and will not be available.

 atlanta